 - 1. To receive and note Report C/22/10. - 2.
-As detailed in paragraph 2.4, to allocate £1,049k of unspent 2021/22 budgets to the Carry Forward Reserve.
+To approve the carry forward of £1,049k unspent 2021/22 budgets to be allocated to the Carry Forward Reserve.

 1. INTRODUCTION

 - 1.1 This report brings the 2021/22 financial monitoring to a conclusion.
 It sets out the General Fund's financial position at year end (subject to audit) and compares it against the latest approved budget and the projected outturn position at quarter 4. - 1.2 The Statement of Accounts for 2021/22 will be audited during July and August and the audited set will be submitted to Audit and Governance Committee at its September meeting for approval.